How to Get Into Columbia: Strategies and Essay Examples

 Your child can apply early to Columbia by November 1 and receive a decision of either accepted, deferred, or denied, by mid-December.

 Columbia follows the early decision (as opposed to early action) model, which is binding.
 This means that your child must commit to attending Columbia if accepted.
-If your child is deferred, they will enter into the regular decision pool and hear back by the end of March.
+If your child is deferred, they will enter into the regular decision pool and hear back by April 1st.
 They can be accepted, waitlisted or rejected then.
 If accepted, they are no longer in the early decision binding agreement.

 If your child applies early decision to Columbia, they are unable to apply to restrictive or single choice early action programs (e.g., Harvard, Yale, Princeton, and Stanford).
 They can, however, apply to non-restrictive early action programs, such as MIT, Caltech, and the University of Chicago.